 this can be a large hill to climb but taken in steps it really can work.
 Cost Center

-- Keep Focus on IT Value Proposition: The value proposition for the CIO/IT Director needs to focus on the needs of the Business Decision Makers, at a later stage, incorporating the needs of the both business and technology decision makers.
+- Keep the Focus on IT Value Proposition: The value proposition for the CIO/IT Director needs to focus on the needs of the Business Decision Makers, at a later stage, incorporating the needs of the both business and technology decision makers.
 Until CIOs think, talk, and act commercially rather than technically, they will remain strangers in a strange land, so CIOs must take the time and effort to sway stakeholders and of course selves towards IT being a truly business goal ENABLING asset not just a "supporting" function.
 Enablers get integrated into the game - supporters get to watch from the bleachers.

 - Communicate well on IT Cost-Effectiveness: The other focus CIO should have is: Cost-effectiveness, also communicate it clearly by having a seat at the table.
 A detailed breakdown of the costs is also very revealing as C level executives usually only see summary level costs.
 The detailed cost breakdowns can lead to better strategic IT investment decisions, that are empirically based.
 The discussion makes it clearer what the benefits of the IT investments are